From A Wiki of Ice and Fire

 Some 6,000 years ago, the Andals invaded Westeros.
 They fought with the First Men and the children.
 All regions south of the Neck were conquered by them.
 As the Andals forged their kingdoms, the Westerlands became known as the Kingdom of the Rock, with the Kings of the Rock presumably taking Casterly Rock as their seat.

 Little is known about the history of the Kingdom of the Rock, although it warred against the other kingdoms in Westeros.
-Ser Eustace of House Osgrey mentions that a famous relative of his defeated an attack by the Kingdom of the Rock by killing a Lannister king, Lancel V. Given their difficulty in defending the coastline, the westermen most likely also fought with the ironborn.
+Ser Eustace Osgrey mentioned that a famous relative of his defeated an attack by the Kingdom of the Rock by killing a Lannister king, Lancel V. Given their difficulty in defending the coastline, the westermen most likely also fought with the ironborn.

 - See also: War of Conquest